 Typical trading partner cycle, EDI process and common critical documents

-The exchange of business documents are part of a procurement process between suppliers and buyers, whether in retail, automotive or other production industries transacting goods and services on a regular basis.
-The following figure represents the typical flow of the seven most common document types between a buyer and seller in a trading partner cycle, which I will explain further below.
+The exchange of business documents is part of a procurement process between suppliers and buyers, whether in retail, automotive or other production industries transacting goods and services on a regular basis.
+The following figure represents the typical flow of the seven most common EDI documents between a buyer and seller in a trading partner cycle, which I will explain further below.

 Price Catalog (PRICAT).
 The first step of the exchange process between trading partners, is the price catalog and is required when the supplier provides the buyer with a current list of its products, product details, as well as price information.
 This process is commonly referred to as the product master data exchange, however, is not that common in modern trading partner cycles.

 Purchase Order (ORDERS).
 Once a buyer decides on the parameters of purchase from its supplier, the buyer must send a purchase order in order to receive those good.
 As such, this document is a necessary EDI transaction used by a customer, e.g. Sainsbury’s or Skanska, to place an order with one of its suppliers, e.g. Nestle or Tata Steel.
 This will contain the same information included in a traditional paper purchase order (PO), such as specific items and quantities to be produced, pricing and applicable discounts and shipping details.
 With EDI, the message includes coded information about the buyer, supplier, delivery point, products, etc. This means that unique identifiers such as global location numbers (GLNs) or global trade identification numbers (GTINs) are used for the identification of the involved trading partners and their goods.
 GLNs and GTINs are mostly found in retail and wholesale – manufacturing and the automotive industry often build on supplier’s or customer’s article numbers for material identification.
 In regard to partner identification bilaterally agreed IDs (e.g. JLR for Jaguar Landrover) or DUNS numbers are often used.